NELLIE: A Neuro-Symbolic Inference Engine for Grounded, Compositional, and Explainable Reasoning: Experiments

-We evaluate \sysname{} on a pair of multiple-choice question-answering datasets constructed so that correct answers are supported by facts in the WorldTree Corpus.
-We impose a timeout of $90$ seconds per answer option and a tree depth of $4$. \S\ref{app:hparams} lists further hyperparameter information.
+Our experiments illustrate how the approach exemplified by \sysname{} provides grounded and logical explanations, performing comparably or better than approaches that do not satisfy these properties.
+We evaluate models on two multiple-choice QA datasets constructed so that correct answers are supported by facts in the WorldTree corpus:

-\paragraph{EntailmentBank QA} We convert the EntailmentBank test set, initially designed as a test of tree reconstruction, into a QA dataset by retrieving the $339$ corresponding multiple-choice ARC questions ($233$ Easy, $106$ Challenge) from which the EntailmentBank hypotheses were originally constructed.
+\textbf{EntailmentBank}~\cite{dalvi-etal-2021-explaining} is a dataset of entailment trees for declarativized answers to the AI2 Reasoning Challenge (ARC) dataset~\cite{clark-etal-2018-think}, showing how the hypothesis can be derived via compositional entailment hops from WorldTree facts.
+We recast the test set, initially designed to test tree reconstruction, into QA by retrieving the corresponding multiple-choice ARC questions from which the hypotheses were constructed.

-\paragraph{WorldTree QA} We also evaluate on the WorldTree QA test set, a different $1664$-question ($1177$ Easy, $487$ Challenge) subset of ARC\footnote{Note that the EntailmentBank question split was directly constructed by annotators based on WorldTree's.
-The former's train/dev splits are subsets of the latter's train split, and the former's test split is a subset of the latter's dev.}.
-Answers are annotated with structured graph explanations containing WorldTree facts.

-\paragraph{EntailmentBank QA (Groundable)} Not all questions in either of the described datasets are guaranteed to have a NL proof tree that is rooted fully in WorldTree facts.
-Annotated explanations for WorldTree questions are not trees, nor are they directed or based on entailment relations.
-Gold trees from EntailmentBank can have fact leaves that were user-annotated\footnote{Usually this occurs when a fact must be drawn from the question context, e.g., to prove \textit{two sticks rubbed together produce heat}, the fact \textit{there are two sticks} is used.} rather than retrieved from WorldTree.
-To investigate performance of a fully fact-rooted test set, we subselect for evaluation the $109$ questions from EntailmentBank whose gold explanation trees are fully {grounded}.

-\paragraph{Metrics} The primary performance metric is predicted answer \textbf{accuracy}: whether the model generated a proof of the correct option that scored higher than any other.
-(If the model produces no proofs, it does not give an answer).
-We also measure proof \textbf{precision/recall}, where a false positive is a proof of (not the prediction of) a wrong answer, the \textbf{answered} rate measuring whether the model predicted a proof for any option, and the rate at which a correct answer proof was \textbf{outscored} by another option.
-Results are grouped according to ARC question difficulty.
+\textbf{WorldTree}~\cite{xie-etal-2020-worldtree} is a subset of the ARC dataset annotated with undirected explanation graphs whose nodes are facts from the WorldTree tablestore.
+We note that WorldTree explanations do not show how facts should combine. \textit{There is no guarantee that fully grounded trees exist for these questions using the WorldTree corpus alone}.
+The difficulty of this task is akin to that of a course exam: the teacher (us) provides the student (the model) with a very large study guide of facts, but expects the student to \textbf{use} these facts by composing them to reason coherently about a problem.

+Our task metric is {accuracy}: whether a generated proof of the correct option outscores any other.\footnote{If it produces no proofs, it gives no answer and is wrong. \sysname{} searches for up to $p$=10 proofs of max depth $d$=5 with a timeout of $t$=180 seconds per option. }